 What does the new law do?

-It’s ridiculously complicated.
-At its core, though, the new law applies only to people who are: 1) adopted on or after July 1, 2022; and 2) at least 18 years of age.
-In other words, the new law is “prospective-only”—practically it has very little effect for many years, essentially coming into full effect only in 2040.
+It is ridiculously complicated.
+At its core, the new law applies only to people who are: 1) adopted on or after July 1, 2022; and 2) at least 18 years of age.
+In other words, the new law is “prospective-only.”
+In reality, it has very little effect for many years, essentially coming into full effect only in 2040.

 What other restrictions does the new law have?